formaloo/formaloo-wp-plugin/readme.txt

 See our <a href="https://en.formaloo.com/developers/">API documentation</a> for more information.

 == Changelog ==

+= 2.1.0.0 =
+- Feedback Widget v2 is here: You can now create brand new widget types with different fields for your website!
+- Improved WooCommerce Integration
+- Minor bug fixes and improvements

 = 2.0.0.1 =
 - NEW: Full WooCommerce Integration added!